The Real Story

 You get the idea.

-Yet as putrid as this story was, those underprivileged few who were forced to read it (for food) seemed to laugh a little longer and louder than called for by mere obsequiousness.
+Yet as putrid as this story was, those few who agreed to read it (for food) seemed to laugh a little longer and louder than called for by mere obsequiousness.
 And so it was that the idea stayed alive until, a few weeks later, I forgot all about it.

 Flash forward twenty years.
 Now flash back eighteen and a half years because you went too far.
 Itís spring of 1997, and Iím writing technical documentation for some ActiveX controls Iíd developed on speculation.
 The cadence of this sort of writing can drill its way into your head like a drill drilling its way into your head.
 You know the drill.

-After one of my grueling marathon sessions, while I sat bleary-eyed in front of the TV waiting for the wood putty patches to dry in my skull, I saw The Vision.
+After one of my grueling writing sessions, while I sat bleary-eyed in front of the TV waiting for the wood putty patches to dry in my skull, I saw The Vision.

 It was a pixel, six-inches square.